 Chili-Lime-Brandy Grilled Shrimp

 Shot of brandy with your shrimp, anyone?
-This recipe brings together the flavors of the spirit and Thai chiles and lime for a shrimp dish that stands out from the rest.
+This recipe brings together the flavors of the spirit, along with Thai chiles and lime for a shrimp dish that stands out from the rest.
 They’re skewered, grilled, and doused in a sauce made of sugar, chiles, garlic, fish sauce, and lime juice and zest.
 It’s a spicy, funky shrimp dish that comes together in no time.

 Vietnamese Grilled Shrimp Summer Rolls